A new movie about the life of author Emily Brontë is coming.

 Fionn Whitehead (Dunkirk) will play Emily’s brother, Branwell Brontë.

-Emily began filming in Yorkshire, England this April and the shoot wrapped at the end of May.
+Emily began filming in Yorkshire, England in April and the shoot wrapped at the end of May.

 Director Frances O’Connor commented: “Emily Brontë’s writing is steeped in such passion, feeling, violence and fierce intelligence – that I’ve always yearned to know who she really was.”